Anup-Bhattarai/Stock-Price-Prediction/README.md

 1.Install the required dependencies by running `pip install -r requirements.txt`.

-2. Launch the app by executing `streamlit run website_copy.ipynb.
+2. Launch the app by executing `streamlit run website_copy.ipynb and then copy.py.

 3. Select a NYSE ticker symbol from the dropdown menu.
 This will allow you to analyze the stock data for the selected company.